The New Canon focuses on

 of the battlefield.
 Much rarer is the daring

-War in Peace, in which Tolstoy comes
+of War in Peace, in which Tolstoy comes

 close to capturing the essence of large scale conflict—yet even in